robertostrabelli/labydo/readme.md

 # Printing instructions

-Print the document **cartas_print_A4.pdf** using 8 sheets of heavyweight white A4 paper, 200 or 250 grams.
-Then put the sheets back in the printer to print the document **cartas_print_back_A4.pdf** 8 times on the other side.
-To protect the cards, also print the assembly box that is in the document **caixa_print_A4.pdf**.
-Carefully cut out the cards, get three dice and four pawns and have fun with your friends and family :)
+- Print the document **cartas_print_A4.pdf** using 8 sheets of heavyweight white A4 paper, 200 or 250 grams.
+- Reload the sheets into the printer to print the document **cartas_print_back_A4.pdf** on the reverse side of each, 8 times in total.
+- To protect the cards, also print the assembly box that is in the document **caixa_print_A4.pdf**.
+- Carefully cut out the cards, gather three dice and four pawns, and enjoy the game with your friends and family!

 ---